dashaluna/hm-content-toc/README.md

 == Upgrade Notice ==

+== Translations ==

+* English - default, always included

+*Note:* All my plugins are localized/translateable by default.
+This is very important for all users worldwide.
+So please contribute your language to the plugin to make it even more useful.
+For translating I recommend ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 == License: GPLv2 or later ==

 This program is free software; you can redistribute it and/or modify